APPENDICES

 CONCLUSION

 Oliviers settled late in Acadia, but one of them may have come fairly early to Louisiana.
-Joseph Olivier brought his family to the colony in the late 1760s probably from St.-Domingue, today's Haiti.
-Unlike the great majority of his fellow Acadians, if indeed he was an Acadian, Joseph settled at New Orleans, where, except for its blood, his family line died out in its third generation.
-Only by settling among other Acadians on the river, along the Lafourche, or on the prairies west of the Atchafalaya Basin could Joseph's descendants have maintained their Acadian identity beyond the second generation even if the family line had survived.
-Moreover, Joseph's only married son, Jean-Baptiste, took as his spouse a French Creole from the city, farther distancing his children from their father's native culture.
+Joseph Olivier brought his family to the colony in the late 1760s probably from French St.-Domingue, today's Haiti.
+Unlike most of his fellow Acadians, Joseph settled at New Orleans, where, except for its blood, his family line died out in its third generation.
+Only by settling among other Acadians on the river, along the Lafourche, or out on the prairies west of the Atchafalaya Basin could Joseph's descendants have held on to their Acadian identity.
+Moreover, Joseph's only surviving son, Jean-Baptiste, took as his spouse a French Creole from the city, farther distancing his children from their father's native culture.

-Two decades after Joseph Olivier reached the colony, Anne Olivier, perhaps Joseph's older sister and now a widow, her daughter, and a grand-niece, came to the colony aboard one of the Seven Ships from France in 1785.
-Perhaps because her brother had settled at New Orleans, Anne Olivier settled in the largely-Isleño community of San Bernardo in present-day St. Bernard Parish, south of the city, not in a predominantly Acadian community west of New Orleans.
+Two decades after Joseph Olivier reached the colony, Anne Olivier, Joseph's older sister and now a widow, her daughter, and a grand-niece, came to the colony aboard one of the Seven Ships from France in 1785.
+Perhaps because her brother had settled at New Orleans, Anne Olivier settled in the largely-Isleño community of San Bernardo, present-day St. Bernard Parish, south of the city, instead of in a predominantly Acadian community west of New Orleans.

 The most noteworthy Olivier family sprang from a French nobleman turned colonial official who settled at New Orleans by 1750.
-His oldest son, Charles-Honoré, who had held high office at New Orleans during the Spanish regime, moved to the Bayou Teche valley about the time the Americans purchased the colony and created a prominent family there; one of Charles-Honoré's granddaughters, for instance, married a son of Louisiana Governor Jacques Villeré in 1819.
+His son Charles-Honoré, who had held high office at New Orleans during the Spanish regime, moved to the Bayou Teche valley about the time the Americans purchased the colony and created a prominent family there; one of Charles-Honoré's granddaughters, for instance, married a son of Louisiana Governor Jacques Philippe Villeré in 1819.
 One line of the family settled in St. Mary Parish, the other in St. Martin.
-The Maison Olivier in today's Longfellow-Evangeline State Park, north of St. Martinville, was the plantation house of one of Charles-Honoré's grandsons.
-These South Louisiana aristocrats, with only two exceptions, did not deign to marry Acadians; they found spouses in other prominent Creole families living along the Teche.
-The exceptions were the two Oliviers who married into the Mouton family.
+The Maison Olivier in today's Longfellow-Evangeline State Historical Site, north of St. Martinville, was the plantation house of one of Charles-Honoré's grandsons.
+These South Louisiana aristocrats, with only two exceptions (and not until the late antebellum and immediate post-war periods), did not deign to marry Acadians; they found spouses in other prominent Creole families living along the Teche.
+The exceptions were the two Oliviers who married into the affluent Mouton family.

-On the other end of the socio-economic spectrum, African-Creole Oliviers, free persons of color, also lived in the Bayou Teche valley during the antebellum period.
-They may have had a common ancestor with the given name Olivier, or their ancestors may have been owned, and freed, by French-Creole Oliviers. ...
+On the other end of the socio-economic spectrum, Afro-Creole Oliviers, free persons of color, also lived in the Bayou Teche valley during the antebellum period.
+They may have had a common ancestor with the given name "Olivier," or their ancestors may have been owned, and freed, by French-Creole Oliviers. ...

 Settlement Abbreviations